Parent Involvement and Participation

 Parent Conferences: The classroom teachers offer parent and teacher conferences and home visits each quarter.
 Two conferences per child per year are required by accreditation regulations; however, additional conferences may be scheduled as questions or concerns arise.

 Parent Visits: Parents are encouraged to visit the Center at any time during the day.
-Parents should feel free to observe, interact with their child or take the child out of the Center for lunch, etc. We are also encourage for parents to visit their child’s classroom at any time and to share skills or talents with the children – woodworking, cooking, etc. Such involvement can be arranged by talking with the classroom Master Teachers.
+Parents should feel free to observe, interact with their child or take the child out of the Center for lunch, etc. We also encourage parents to visit their child’s classroom at any time and to share skills or talents with the children – woodworking, cooking, etc. Such involvement can be arranged by talking with the classroom Master Teachers.
 When arriving to visit or observe it is requested that parents notify the classroom teacher of their presence.

 Parent Rosters: Names and telephone numbers of parents who wish to be included on a parent roster are available upon request to the Director.
 The roster will be shared only with parents of children at the Center if parent has given written permission to do so.
 In accordance with state licensing guidelines, the names of children do NOT appear on the roster.